Classification: Monoclonal Antibody

 - Do not floss or use toothpicks and use a soft-bristle toothbrush to brush your teeth.

-Progressive Multifocal Leukoencephalopathy (PML) is a rare, but very serious, brain infection that has been reported with this medication.
+- Progressive Multifocal Leukoencephalopathy (PML): a rare, but very serious, brain infection that has been reported with this medication.
 The signs of PML may develop over several weeks or months.
 They may include changes in mood or usual behavior, confusion, thinking problems, loss of memory, changes in vision, speech, or walking, and decreased strength or weakness on one side of the body.
-If you develop any of these signs, notify your healthcare provider immediately.
+If you develop any of these signs, notify your oncology care team immediately.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should consult with your healthcare team before breastfeeding while receiving this medication.